-Our mission at Colorado Product is to establish Colorado as the epicenter of exceptional product management practice and thought leadership.
-Our mentorship program supports that mission by connecting people together to foster development and growth.
-The program brings Product or aspiring Product professionals together to leverage one another’s skills and experience to further develop Colorado’s product management professionals.
+Our mission at Colorado Product Foundation is to establish Colorado as the epicenter of exceptional product management practice and thought leadership.
+Our mentorship program supports that mission by connecting people together to foster development and growth by leveraging one another’s skills, connections, and experience.

 We started the program in 2017 as an experiment based on requests from several constituents.
 The results were overwhelmingly positive and have led us to run the program annually.
-We seek 35 mentors and mentees each year to work together for the year to enhance their product skills.
+We support upwards of 50 pairings of mentors and mentees in an annual cohort to learn and grow together.
 We’ve found that both the mentors and mentees have learned and grown through the experience and the program has helped further connect the community.

 - Commitment to learning and growing as a Product professional